greggish/markdown-cv/index.md

 In the Ostrom Workshop's Program on Data Governance, conducting research and analysis of the field of 'information-and-referral' as a tragic anti-commons.
 Co-facilitating Ostrom Workshop's data governance workgroup.
 Advised New America's Future of Property Rights program in development of their report, ["A Commons Approach to Smart City Governance"](https://www.newamerica.org/future-property-rights/reports/can-elinor-ostrom-make-cities-smarter/).
 Authored a chapter in _The Cambridge Handbook of Commons Research Innovations_, pending publication by Georgetown University Press in Summer 2020.

 `2017`
+__Instigator, lead organizer__ Irma Response Network.
+Miami, Florida

+Formed and facilitated a network of 'digital responders' to prepare for Hurricane Irma.
+The network grew to include almost a thousand volunteers, and deployed a range of useful tools including the Irma Shelter application, as featured in [The New Tropic](https://thenewtropic.com/how-700-coders-and-volunteers-instantly-banded-together-to-aid-irma-relief/).

+`2017`
 __Advisor__, Benetech.
 Palo Alto, California